MariaGrillo/Risk-Profile-Predictor/README.md

 python run.py train : Instanciates and trains the Risk Profile Predictor Model.

-python run.py test : Generates predictions for the test data using a trained Risk Profile Predictor Model
+python run.py test : Generates predictions for the test data using a trained Risk Profile Predictor Model.